Faith is Like Insurance

 The summer of 2011 will be remembered as a season of violent storms and will be marked by many lives that were turned upside down by the havoc of mother nature.
-Tornados ravished Alabama.
+Tornados ravaged Alabama.
 Hurricane Irene washed the east coast and 11 states with flooding and chaos.
 Winds and driving rain ravaged the country creating destruction; and flood waters broke records from half-century ago.
-People were trapped in their homes.
-Rescue crews worked to dig through the rubble for survivors or bodies of those not so fortunate.
-The devastation was so wide-spread from many of these storms that it took days and weeks to confirm its toll in human and property losses.

 Insurance companies stepped up to the challenge to help displaced victims.
-Adjusters witnessed total loss and the numbers of claims soared.
+Adjusters witnessed total loss, and the numbers of claims soared.
 Disaster assistance programs kicked in to help people across the nation.
 As people stricken with disaster scrambled to identify their loss, others quickly submitted insurance claims.
 Many hoped their losses would be covered by their wise investment in proper insurance.

 Some personal items lost could never be replaced.
 Lives changed by the storms would never be the same.
 There would always be the memory of an individual’s nightmare experience.
 For those people, there was nothing more they could do than rely on the faith they had in their insurance policy to help them recover some of their loss and begin to rebuild their lives.